T3TR15/t3tr15.github.io/README.md

 # T3TR15.github.io
 A Tetris variant made by two New York bois.
 What more is there to say?
-Quite a bit, actually...
+Quite a bit, actually.
+Please read this .md file in its entirety in order to be well-informed of the mechanics of this Tetris variant.
+Any potential "surpises" from your T3TR15 experience may be a result of your lack of willingness to do so.
 # Page setup
 There is text above the board.
 It includes (in the folloing order) your score, your highest combo, the degree of which you're rotating your tetrimino, the current VFX settings, and the status of the game (ongoing or paused).
 Game status and VFX settings are also displayed in the page's title.
+# Tetriminos
+If you choose to poke around in the index.html file, you may notice additional tetriminos listed as comments.
+These tetriminos were originally supposed to be in T3TR15, but would ruin the user experience.
+However, the only exception to this rule is the "onesquare" piece, which only takes up one space and is therefore viable as a custom tetrimino.
 # Key binding
 Key binding for tetriminos is based off of those found in Tetris Friends (see https://i.redd.it/5yj1ehsbxfu21.png), with additional WASD keys which correspond to the arrow keys.
 However, there are also additional keyboard controls that customize the overall user experience, which are covered below.
 # VFX settings